Choosing Free Bets

 With so many free bet offers to choose from, finding the right deal for your particular betting budget and needs is crucial.
 Most punters are initially attracted to the higher value free bets but they don't always suit everyone as they usually require a higher value first bet.

 We recommend looking at the wider picture when choosing free bets.
-It's definitely worth taking the time to look at the amount of regular betting promotions a bookie allows their members to take advantage of as this can add a lot of value to betting at certain bookies.
+It's definitely worth taking the time to look at the amount of regular betting offers a bookie allows their members to take advantage of as this can add a lot of value to betting at certain bookies.

 Joining a New Bookie